ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/configuration/config.md

 reads in a set of configuration files written using `toml`.
 It is setup in such a way as to allow a reduced set of modules to be configured (e.g. just `plants` and `soil`), and to allow specific module implementations to be configured (e.g. `abiotic_simple` instead of `abiotic`).
-It deliberately accepts multuple configuration files in order to allow users to maintain a library of model configuration files that can be used within multiple different simulations.
+It deliberately accepts multiple configuration files in order to allow users to maintain a library of model configuration files that can be used within multiple different simulations.